What Is a mortgage?

 Standard Variable Rate (SVR)

 The lender's default rate that applies after an initial deal period ends.
-Set entirely by the lender β€” not directly tied to BoE decisions.
+Set entirely by the lender.
 Almost always significantly higher than competitive deals.
 Falling onto an SVR is the most common mortgage mistake.

-~ No early repayment charges β€” can remortgage freely
+No early repayment charges - can remortgage freely

-❌ Typically 1–2% higher than best available deals
+Typically 1-2% higher than best available deals

-Offset / Flexible
+Offset

-Offset Mortgage
+Offset mortgage

 Links your mortgage to a savings account.
-The savings balance "offsets" your mortgage balance β€” you only pay interest on the difference.
-No interest earned on savings, but mortgage interest saved can exceed savings interest at comparable rates.
-Useful for higher-rate taxpayers.
+The savings balance "offsets" your mortgage balance - you only pay interest on the difference.
+Useful for higher-rate taxpayers as the benefit is tax-free.

-βœ… Tax-efficient for higher-rate taxpayers
+Tax-efficient for higher-rate taxpayers

-❌ Often higher rate than standard fixed deals
+Often higher rate than standard fixed deals

-Mortgage Monthly Payment Calculator
+mortgage Monthly Payment Calculator

-🏠 Mortgage Payment Calculator
+mortgage Payment Calculator

-Estimate your monthly repayment β€” educational illustration only.
+Estimate your monthly repayment - educational illustration only.

-πŸ“Š Your Mortgage Estimate
+Your mortgage Estimate

 Enter details and